 Knox Gear Ice Cream Maker Review

-The Knox Gear Automatic Ice Cream Maker [Amazon] is one of the cheapest compressor style ice cream machines currently available.
+The Knox Gear Automatic Ice Cream Maker [Amazon] is one of the least expensive compressor style ice cream machines I have tested.

 Does that mean it's also one of the worst compressor style machines currently available?
 Or does that mean it's a bargain?
 Read on my friends, and we'll find out!